aiorazabala/qmethod/docs/Development.md

-# Development
+## Development

-`qmethod` is under continued development, and fixes or additions are [released here on GitHub](https://github.com/aiorazabala/qmethod/releases) and published on [CRAN](https://cran.r-project.org/web/packages/qmethod/index.html).
+`qmethod` is under continued development, and fixes or additions are [released on GitHub](https://github.com/aiorazabala/qmethod/releases) and published on [CRAN](https://cran.r-project.org/web/packages/qmethod/index.html).

-To join development, please consider our [guidelines](https://github.com/aiorazabala/qmethod/blob/master/CONTRIBUTING.md).
+To join development, please consider our [guidelines](./Contributing).

 You are invited to **beta-test new features**.